 Follow the story of Joan of Arc and her role in the city’s siege as you explore Orléans at your own pace, visit the medieval centre or browse the local boutiques.
 In Bourges, join a guided walking tour and visit two of its most impressive landmarks – the UNESCO-listed Cathédrale Saint-Étienne and the 15th-century Palais Jacques Cœur.
 If you’re looking for something special this evening, you can choose an Optional Experience that includes a regional dinner.

 Join your Travel Director in the mustard capital of France for an orientation of Dijon’s historic centre, where elegant streets, timber-framed buildings and local delicacies come together.
 On market day, visit Les Halles – the covered market designed by Gustave Eiffel – and see Burgundy’s food culture in full swing.
-Then Dive into Culture at the Moutarderie Fallot to learn how mustard is made and enjoy a tasting of unique flavours.
-Spend the afternoon as you please before returning to Beaune.
+Spend the rest of the day at leisure or delve deeper into the area’s culinary scene by choosing an Optional Experience at a local vineyard, where you’ll experience a Burgundy wine tasting and sit down to a delicious typical lunch.

 In Colmar, your Travel Director leads a walking orientation through canal-lined streets and colourful timber-framed houses.
 In Strasbourg, explore a city where you’ll see both French and German influences – from its open squares and historic centre to the architecture that reflects its blended past.

-Explore the city with a Local Specialist on a guided walk through the city’s historic centre.
-Visit Strasbourg Cathedral, stroll through Petite France and see central landmarks like Place Kléber, each offering a glimpse into the city’s unique character.
-As part of your MAKE TRAVEL MATTER® Experience, you’ll stop in at Cafe Joyeux, where your visit helps champion equal access to employment through hospitality training.
-The afternoon is yours to explore further or relax.
-In the evening, join an Optional Experience to enjoy a regional dining experience featuring classic Alsatian dishes in a welcoming local setting.
+Explore the city with a Local Specialist on a guided walk through its historic centre.
+Visit Strasbourg Cathedral, stroll through Petite France and see landmarks like Place Kléber, each revealing the city’s unique character.
+As part of your MAKE TRAVEL MATTER® Experience, stop in at Cafe Joyeux, where your visit helps champion equal access to employment through hospitality training.
+Your afternoon is yours to explore, relax or join an Optional Experience cruising Strasbourg’s canals before visiting the European Parliament.
+This evening, another Optional Experience serves up classic Alsatian dishes in a welcoming local setting.

 Travel to Metz, where you can take in the cathedral and explore the city’s historic centre.
 Continue into the Champagne region and arrive in Épernay for a tasting of the drink that made the region world-famous.
 In Hautvillers, stop to see the statue of Dom Pérignon, the monk whose name lives on through one of Champagne’s most prestigious labels.
 The day ends in Reims, where you’ll gather with your Travel Director and fellow travellers for a final dinner, toasting to the journey through Paris, the French countryside and villages.